thespis-rs/thespis/README.md

 ## Before publish

-- UNIFY single and multithreaded impls and ifaces!!!
 - verify object safety of all traits in interface
 - remove all allow( dead_code, unused_imports )
 - verify every TODO, FIXME